WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ### Styled Carousel

 An example of how Carousel can be styled to resemble a commonly used design.
 Custom styles have been applied to this example and are shown below.
-The JavaScript used by this example is also shown below.
+The JavaScript used by this example is shown below.

 ```html
 <ace-carousel ace-carousel-auto-slide-show ace-carousel-infinite aria-label="Styled example" id="styled-carousel" class="styled-carousel">